urbit/urbit.org/content/using/install.md

 ### Join a group

-Now that you're on Landscape, join the Urbit Community, a great place for newcomers to ask questions.
+Now that you're on Landscape, we recommend that you join the group called Urbit Community, a great place for newcomers to ask questions.

 Click the 'Groups' button on your Landscape home page, and then click the `Join Group` column.
 Then, enter `~bitbet-bolbel/urbit-community` into the field and press the `Join Group` button.